Devins-Org/Personal-site/README.md

 # Personal-site
 Devin's Personal Website

-Motivation, Patience, and Hard-Work are the keys to success.
+Motivation, Patience, and Hard-Worker are the keys to success.